-Elycia SFA is a textile artist based in Toronto.
-Her work explores personal narrative and the de/reconstruction of memory, nostalgia, and loss, by portraying these concepts in the form of handwoven cloth.
-She attended OCADU for Material Art and Design:Fibre, and graduated in 2015.
-Elycia was accepted into Harbourfront Centre’s Artist-In-Residence program and awarded a scholarship in 2016.
-She was a recipient of the Helen Frances Gregor Award in 2017.
+Elycia SFA is a queer textile artist based in Toronto.
+Her work explores personal narrative and the deconstruction and reconstruction of memory, as well as nostalgia, and loss, by portraying these concepts in the form of handwoven cloth.
+She attended OCADU for Material Art and Design: Textiles, and graduated in 2015, and is an alumni of the Harbourfront Centre Artist-in-Residence program.
+She has exhibited in Canada, and the United States, and has been supported by the Ontario Arts Council (OAC).

 While considering weaving as a tool for image making, she incorporates woven inlay and embroidery which allows her to draw with thread and create representational imagery in the body of the cloth.
 Her most recent series, home life / still life, is an ongoing exploration of the past few years spent in varying states of lockdown, and features benign yet intimate images of the home space.